 Imagine redesigning the company office to fit the new work model only to find out that most of your employees prefer to work from home (or from their favorite coffee shop).

 One famous example is Ian Goodfellow, Apple’s former Director of Machine Learning.
-When Apple introduced a strict hybrid model with limited remote working possibility, Ian just quit.
-Apparently many experts have a strong preference for remote work now and as an employer you need to take them into account.
+When Apple introduced a strict hybrid model with limited remote working possibilities, Ian just quit.
+Apparently many experts have a strong preference for remote work now and as an employer, you need to take them into account.

 Spend enough time with your team and find out what work situation will be best for them.